- TWIA issues approximately 200,000 policies each year with premiums of more than $395 million.

 - TWIA’s operating expense as a percentage of earned premium is 7%.

-- Industry average for Texas carriers is over 12% of premium
+- Industry average for Texas carriers is 12% of premium.

 - Audits performed by the Texas Department of Insurance and independent external auditors in 2014 confirmed the effectiveness of operational improvements and found no material weaknesses or issues in operational or financial controls.

 - Secured approximately $4.6 billion in funding for the 2018 hurricane season; an amount in excess of the statutory minimum funding.